Chipotle Mexican Grill: History

 In December 2016, Chipotle announced that co-CEO Monty Moran has stepped down from his role effective immediately with Ells becoming the sole CEO.
 Eleven months later, Ells announced in November 2017 that he would be stepping down as CEO.

-In December 2017, Chipotle announced it signed a 15-year lease and in late 2018 will move around 450 corporate employees – currently housed in multiple buildings around downtown Denver – into the new 1144 Fifteenth Tower and occupy around 126,000 square feet or 5 floors of the 40-story tower.
+In December 2017, Chipotle announced it signed a 15-year lease and in late 2018 will move around 450 corporate employees—currently housed in multiple buildings around downtown Denver—into the new 1144 Fifteenth Tower and occupy around 126,000 square feet or 5 floors of the 40-story tower.

 In February 2018, Chipotle announced that Taco Bell CEO Brian Niccol would replace Ells as CEO starting on March 5 while Ells would retain his chairman position.
-Many industry analysts praised Niccol's appointment saying that Chipotle "needed new blood."
+Many industry analysts praised Niccol's appointment saying that Chipotle "needed new blood".
 Chipotle stock went up $30.27, or 12.04%, as a result of the announcement.
-However, other analysts criticized the announcement by saying that "the move goes against everything the burrito chain stands for."
+However, other analysts criticized the announcement by saying that "the move goes against everything the burrito chain stands for".

 In May 2018, Chipotle announced that it would relocate headquarters from Denver to Newport Beach, California, in Southern California.
 Corporate functions handled in their Denver and New York offices would move to Newport Beach or to an existing office in Columbus, Ohio.
 This move would impact 400 workers, some being offered relocation and retention packages.

+In May 2018, Chipotle announced the "Chipotlane" and began testing it in the U.S..
+The Chipotlane acts as a drive-thru, but it is for mobile order pickup only; customers are unable to order food at the handout window but are welcome to pick up their mobile orders through the Chipotlane or inside the restaurant.
+As of 2023, there are over 500+ locations which include the Chipotlane in order to make the restaurant run more efficiently.

 In June 2018, the company announced the closing of 65 under-performing restaurants.

 Ells broke all ties with the company in March 2020 by resigning as its chairman and departing from its board of directors.